Methika1234/5COSC022C.2-CSA-CW-UoW-w2120276/README.md

 }
 ```

-This has two practical effects.
-First, the business logic in `service/SensorService.registerSensor` — like the `roomRepo.findById` check that throws `LinkedResourceNotFoundException` — only runs when the request body is actually JSON.
-A client sending `application/xml` or `text/plain` gets rejected before any application code executes, so there is no risk of a non-JSON body being half-parsed.
-Second, a 415 is a clear signal to the client: resending the same payload will not work, you need to send JSON.
-This is different from a 500, which a client might retry thinking it was a temporary server issue.
+Two things follow from this.
+First, the business logic in `service/SensorService.registerSensor` (like the room lookup that throws `LinkedResourceNotFoundException`) only runs when the body is actually JSON.
+If someone sends `application/xml` or `text/plain`, they get rejected before any of my code runs — no risk of half-parsing something weird.
+Second, 415 clearly tells the client "this will never work with that content type, send JSON instead".
+A 500 might make them think it is a server bug and retry.

-`@Produces` works in the opposite direction — it matches against the `Accept` header, and a mismatch gives **HTTP 406 Not Acceptable**.
-Together, `@Consumes(APPLICATION_JSON) @Produces(APPLICATION_JSON)` means "I take JSON in and send JSON back".
-Without `@Consumes`, the method would accept any content type, and Jackson would try to parse whatever came in — which would likely fail in confusing ways.
-By declaring it explicitly on every POST method in `SensorRoom`, `SensorResource`, and `SensorReadingResource`, bad content types get a clean 415 before the application code even runs.
+`@Produces` does the same thing in reverse — it checks the `Accept` header, and if the client wants something other than JSON, it gets **406 Not Acceptable**.
+Together, `@Consumes(APPLICATION_JSON) @Produces(APPLICATION_JSON)` basically says "JSON in, JSON out".
+Without `@Consumes`, the method would try to accept anything, and Jackson would attempt to deserialize it — which would probably blow up in confusing ways.
+I declared it on every POST in `SensorRoom`, `SensorResource`, and `SensorReadingResource` so bad content types get a clean 415 instead.

-### Question 6 — @QueryParam versus @PathParam for filtering
+#### 3.2 — Filtered Retrieval & Search

 **Question.** You implemented this filtering using `@QueryParam`.
 Contrast this with an alternative design where the type is part of the URL path (e.g., `/api/v1/sensors/type/CO2`).
 Why is the query parameter approach generally considered superior for filtering and searching collections?

-In REST, path segments identify a resource and query parameters filter or refine it. `/api/v1/sensors` identifies the sensor collection. `/api/v1/sensors?type=CO2` is still the same collection, just filtered down.
-The resource has not changed — only what the server returns from it.
+In REST, paths are for identifying resources and query strings are for filtering them. `/api/v1/sensors` is the sensor collection. `/api/v1/sensors?type=CO2` is the same collection filtered — the resource itself has not changed.

-Putting the filter in the path like `/api/v1/sensors/type/CO2` creates a fake hierarchy that does not exist in the domain.
-It makes it look like `type` is a container with `CO2` inside it.
-And it gets worse when you add more filters: you would need `/sensors/status/ACTIVE`, `/sensors/room/LIB-301`, and then combinations like `/sensors/type/CO2/status/ACTIVE/room/LIB-301`.
-Each of those paths needs its own route and its own test.
-With query parameters, you just add them to one method.
-Here is the handler in `resource/SensorResource.java` — adding a `status` filter would just mean adding another `@QueryParam`:
+If you put the filter in the path like `/api/v1/sensors/type/CO2`, it looks like `type` is some kind of container with `CO2` inside it, which is not how the domain works.
+It also gets messy fast — you would need `/sensors/status/ACTIVE`, `/sensors/room/LIB-301`, and then every combination like `/sensors/type/CO2/status/ACTIVE/room/LIB-301`.
+Each one needs its own route.
+With query parameters, it is just one method.
+Here is how it looks in `resource/SensorResource.java` — if I wanted to add a `status` filter, I would just add another `@QueryParam`:

 ```java
 @GET